inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/artificial-intelligence-and-disability-too-much-promise-yet-too-little-substance-website-article.md

 link: "https://link.springer.com/article/10.1007/s43681-020-00004-5"
 keywords: []
 learnTags: ["fairness","disability","bias","basicAI"]
-summary: |-
-  An opinion piece that explores the day-to-day realities of how AI can support, and frustrate, disabled people, drawing conclusions about how AI might best be developed in the future.
+summary: "An opinion piece that explores the day-to-day realities of how AI can support, and frustrate, disabled people, drawing conclusions about how AI might best be developed in the future. "
 ---